cyxzheng/cyxzheng.github.io/_pages/google.md

 My initial research showed that most people have an idea of their interests when searching for organizations.
 I narrowed down what I found into three core problems:

-### 1. It’s hard to know where to start looking
+### 1. There are a lot of options to dig through

-Physically checking out different booths on Clubs Day and searching online are both overwhelming, because of the abundance of choices available.
+A directory presents all the available organizations, and it's up to the user to figure out which ones are relevant to them.
+Friends and peers can offer recommendations, but they might not be aware of all the available choices.

 ### 2. Details about an org aren’t always clear